x74353/Amphetamine_Localization/README.md

 <b>3.
 Edit/translate each file, and send the final translated files to me via [iffy.freshdesk.com](https://iffy.freshdesk.com/support/tickets/new).</b>

+# Compensation:
+There is no financial compensation that I can offer you for your translation work, unfortunately.
+You will, however, be offered a spot in Amphetamine's acknowledgements.
+This acknowledgement spot can include your name or username/handle, and any (concise, non-offensive) text or link you'd like to appear there, including a link to your own donation page where people can reward you directly.
+Beyond that, I can offer my sincere gratitude for helping make Amphetamine an even better app.
+Thank you!

 # Guidelines:
 Please be sure to read the guidelines at the beginning of the Localizable.strings file.
 In short, they are: